assiist-team/1584-inventory/dev_docs/ALLOCATION_SYSTEM_FIX_PLAN.md

 This causes data drift and complex flows.
 We will refactor to a single top‑level `items` collection as the source of truth.
 Project assignment is tracked by `project_id`; availability is tracked by `inventory_status`.
 No migration/backwards compatibility is required — we will change the code to point at the new `items` collection and delete duplication logic.

+Additionally, we will enforce at most two canonical transactions per project related to inventory movement:
+- One singleton "inventory sale to client" transaction (client owes)
+- One singleton "inventory buy‑from‑client" transaction (we owe) All other vendor/store/fuel transactions remain many‑per‑project and are unchanged.

 ## What the code does today (verified)

 - Project items are queried from a project subcollection: